 I rely heavily on the server’s suggestions.
-In my experience, I usually can’t go wrong listening to the people who serve the food.
+In my experience, I usually can’t go wrong with listening to the people who serve the food.
 In addition, we do not eat pork or shellfish so it can be challenging to find what we like.
 Our server definitely steered us in the right direction.

 The service at Catch 27 was phenomenal.
-I usually do not mention service in this type of post but I had to give a shout out to the staff there.
+I usually do not mention service in this type of post but I had to give a shout-out to the staff there.
 They truly work in a team atmosphere and it shows.
-Our server was knowledgeable, professional and extremely helpful and all of the servers were checking on us unobtrusively.
+Our server was knowledgeable, professional, and extremely helpful and all of the servers were checking on us unobtrusively.

 The next morning it is Valentine’s Day and we head out for brunch at Cellar 6.
 They opened just for our group and created an amazing brunch menu for us with craft cocktails.
 It is located on Aviles Street in the heart of the historic area in St. Augustine.
 This is one of the most romantic areas of St. Augustine!